UBC-LA-Hackathon/student-dashboard/5-Create-Advanced-Data-Viz.md

 #### Intermediate
 * Create a dropdown that allows users to select what course they want to see the heatmap for.
+* Change color scheme of heatmap.
 * Add a legend to the heatmap showing how many posts each shade of blue represents.
 * When a cell in the heatmap is hovered, display a count of the number of posts.
+* Display the discussion data using a bar chart or bubble chart instead of a heatmap.
 * Create a date range selector that will filter the data so that the heatmap displays only the data that fits within the specified date range.
 * Aggregate discussion from all of your courses instead of one course.
 * Create a way to show switch between showing just TA/Instructor posts and all posts.